Policies & Operations

 Hot Lunch Program

 The school Hot Lunch Committee offers hot lunches (usually on Fridays), for students to purchase during the winter months.
-The Hot Lunch Program begins operating in October and runs until May.
-Hot lunch order forms are sent home regularly with your child after the start of the program (usually 1 form per month).
-Please note these forms are also available on the website.
+The Hot Lunch Program begins operating in October and usually runs until May.
+All Hot lunch orders are placed online at http://landingtrail.hotlunches.net.
 Volunteers for the preparation of lunches is always welcome.
 Volunteers help from 9:30 a.m. to 1:30 p.m. in preparing, delivering and clean up of the kitchen area.
 The Hot Lunch Coordinators plan the monthly menus, purchase supplies and look after all students orders.

 We recognize the importance proper nutrition plays in maintaining alert minds.
 LT School is